Killer toy

-A killer toy is a stock character in horror fiction.
+A killer toy or a killer doll is a stock character in horror fiction and urban legends.
 They include toys, such as dolls and ventriloquist dummies, that come to life and seek to kill or otherwise carry out violence.
 The killer toy subverts the associations of childhood with innocence and lack of agency while invoking the uncanny nature of a lifelike toy.
 Killer toy fiction often invokes ideas of companionship and the corruption of children, sometimes taking place in dysfunctional or single parent homes.
 They have historically been associated with occultism and spirit possession, though artificial intelligence became more common in later works.

 The killer toy most commonly appears in film, where it dates back to Dead of Night (1945) and expands on earlier films such as The Great Gabbo (1929) and The Devil-Doll (1936).
 These early examples primarily featured ventriloquist dummies, with works featuring killer dolls developing in the 1960s through the 1980s.
 The genre of killer toy fiction was popularized by Child's Play (1988) and its killer doll Chucky, which has become widely recognized as a horror icon in popular culture.
 Killer toy fiction has remained prevalent in horror, and other popular killer doll franchises have been created since then, including Puppet Master and The Conjuring.

 History

 Precursors and ventriloquist dummies

-19th-century precursors to the killer toy include "The Sandman" (1816) by E. T. A. Hoffmann and The Adventures of Pinocchio (1883) by Carlo Collodi, both of which experimented with the idea of a puppet's identity becoming more humanlike.
-Many American children's stories in the late-19th century emphasized dolls, sometimes marketing themselves as being written by the doll.
-These stories acknowledged the bond between children and dolls and the personification of dolls by children, both of which would be subverted by later killer toy fiction.
+Nineteenth-century precursors to the killer toy include "The Sandman" (1816) by E. T. A. Hoffmann and The Adventures of Pinocchio (1883) by Carlo Collodi, both of which experimented with the idea of a puppet's identity becoming more humanlike.
+Many American children's stories in the late 19th century emphasized dolls, sometimes marketing themselves as being written by the doll.
+These stories acknowledged the bond between children and dolls and the personification of dolls by children, both of which would be subverted by later killer-toy fiction.

 Ventriloquist dummies served as some of the earliest examples of unnatural toys in horror films, being established with "Otto" in the musical drama The Great Gabbo (1929).
 The dummy was a convenient prop for early film, as it could largely be operated onscreen without any technical special effects.
 Dead of Night (1945) is the first identified example of a killer dummy in film, establishing its dummy Hugo by building on the ideas in The Great Gabbo.
 The killer dummy became a stock character in horror over the following decades, with appearances in The Dummy Talks (1943), Alfred Hitchcock Presents (1957), The Twilight Zone (1962 and 1964), and Magic (1978).
 The relationship between the ventriloquist and the dummy influenced later killer toy characters, even as they moved away from strictly psychological elements toward the supernatural.